Dhanunjaya-Elluri/image_classifier/README.md

 ## Project Structure

 - `scripts/`: Contains the scripts to download the model and labels files.
+- `models/`: Contains the SqueezeNet1.1 model and labels files.
 - `src/`: Source code for the project.
   - `api/`: Contains the main application with endpoints and schemas.
   - `classifier/`: Contains the classifier model to predict the image class.
   - `core/`: Core configuration, settings, exceptions and middleware.
-  - `services/`: Service modules API and Monitoring.
+  - `services/`: Service modules for API and Monitoring.
-  - `ui/`: Streamlit application module.
+  - `ui/`: Streamlit pages for Classification, Model Info and Monitoring.
+Also, plot to show top 10 predictions.
   - `utils/`: Utility functions for the project.
+- `tests/`: Contains the unit and integration tests.
-- `streamlit_app.py`: Main Streamlit app.
+- `streamlit_app.py`: Entry point for the Streamlit app.
 - `pyproject.toml`: Configuration file for the project.
 - `Dockerfile`: Dockerfile for the project.
 - `docker-compose.yml`: Docker compose file for the project.
+- `prometheus.local.yml`: Prometheus configuration file.

 ## Project Setup